cogentcore/core/docs/content/table.md

 core.NewTable(b).SetSlice(&[]language{{"Go", 10}, {"Python", 5}})
 ```

-You can also use the `table` struct tag, which overrides the `view` struct tag.
-This allows you to have a struct field displayed in a form but not a table, or vise versa:
+You can also use the `table` struct tag, which overrides the `display` struct tag.
+This allows you to have a struct field displayed in a form but not a table, or vice versa:

 ```Go
 type language struct {